-budget code information Mechanism ID: 13743 Mechanism Name: ECSA-HRAA (Health Resources for Africa Alliance) Prime Partner Name: Eastern, Central and Southern African Health Community Secretariat Strategic Area Budget Code Planned Amount On Hold Amount Care HKID 0 0
+Mechanism ID: 13743

+Mechanism Name: ECSA-HRAA

+Prime Partner Name: Eastern, Central and So uthern African Health Co mmunity Secretariat

+Strategic Area Budget Code Planned Amount On Hold Amount

+Care HKID 0 0

 Currently, UNISWA does not offer a degree in social work but elective courses that students studying in the following disciplines i.e. Bachelors in Social Science, Public Administration, Sociology can select to take and get a double major.
 There is a growing need to train professinal social workers has been ensodrsed by the DSW under the Deputy Prime Minsiters Office and the Technical Comiitee that that representition from a multiple stakeholer group (DSW, key line ministries, UNICEF, PEPFAR, and UNISWA).
 UNISWA has developed a draft curriculum and has requested PEPFAR to provide technical support to finalise this workign with the stakeholders.
 PEPFAR has also committed in streamlining the para-professional cadres that work at community level so that the training is uniform and addresses the needs of the country.
-All of this traingin needs to be guided by teh pre-service strategy that Jhiego is developing to inform: the numbers to be trained with projections in the short term, medium term, and long term; teh key competencies for trainign at each level; defining the different entry and exit points depending on the academic and experience of the learners; and the acreditation and licensing of professional including a code of conduct that will be monitored by a statutory body, a Social Work Council that will be established.
+All of this traingin needs to be guided by teh pre-service strategy that Jhiego is developing to inform: the numbers to be trained with projections in the short term, medium term, and long term; teh key competencies for trainign at each level; defining the different entry and exit points depending on the academic and experience of the learners; and the acreditation and licensing of professional including a code of conduct that will be monitored by a statutory body, a Social Work Council that will be

+established.

-Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 0 0 three nursing schools (refer to Governance and Systems TAN).
+Strategic Area Budget Code Planned Amount On Hold Amount

+Governance and Systems OHSS 0 0

+The Swaziland Clinical Nursing Hub is envisioned to be the model clinical practice hub being created to complement the ICAP/INCI program in pre-service education, PEPFAR infrastructure investment-in the three nursing schools (refer to Governance and Systems TAN).
 The foucs is to improve the quality of clinical education, facilitate link between academic and clinical agencies, ensure that clinical educators maintain clinical competencies and teaching competency.
-Jhiego will develop a vision for the Clinical Hub.
-This will include: how this hub can be used a Simulation center for formative skills practice, and provide Clinical assessment of students as part of registration, using the hub to be for Competency maintenance - a component of CPD, and creating the links between the preceptor ship and mentorship roles.
-The implementation of the Clinical Hub will be a multi stakeholder activity including i.e. MOH, Nursing Council, traingin schools, donors inlcuding PEPFAR and World Bank.
-The implementation will take into consideration:
+Jhiego will develop a vision for the Clinical Hub.-This will include: how this hub can be used a Simulation center for formative skills practice, and provide Clinical assessment of students as part of registration, using the hub to be for Competency maintenance - a component of CPD, and creating the links between the preceptor ship and mentorship roles.-The implementation of the Clinical Hub will be a multi stakeholder activity including i.e. MOH, Nursing Council, traingin schools, donors inlcuding PEPFAR and World Bank.-The implementation will take into consideration: